 Adventure Cook Islands Dive Centre and Rental Specialist

-The dive sites around Rarotonga offer conditions for every level of experience.
-If you are looking for an easy and relaxing dive, the reef plateaus surrounding Rarotonga offer a great playground with fascinating fish life and usually great visibility.
+Rarotonga’s dive sites offer conditions for every level of experience.
+If you are looking for easy, relaxed diving, the reef plateaus surrounding Rarotonga offer a great playground with fascinating fish life and usually great visibility.
 Rarotonga‘s south side passages are adrenaline pumping dives with usually medium to strong currents and great fish life.
-The west coast has different caverns and tunnel systems which are very exciting to explore.
+The west coast has different caverns and tunnel systems and are very exciting to explore.
 If you like to go deep and explore the abyss, Rarotonga’s drop-off’s offer ideal conditions as the water depth surrounding the island lays between 1000 and 4000m.

 The marine life around Rarotonga offers a big diversity.
 Rarotonga is home to many hundreds of reef fish species.
-Apart from the smaller tropical fish species, you may also see turtles, eagle rays, reef sharks, moray eels, trevallies, napoleon maori wrasse, dogtooth tunas, barracudas, hammerhead sharks, tiger sharks and humpback whales.
-On a blue water dive you may even see mahi-mahi, marlin, sailfish or wahoos.
+Apart from the smaller tropical fish species, you may see turtles, eagle rays and reef sharks on our Scuba Dive Trips.
+Furthermore, you may spot moray eels, trevallies, humphead wrasse, dogtooth tunas or barracudas .
+If you are really lucky, you may also catch sight of hammerhead sharks, tiger sharks and humpback whales.
+On a blue water dive there is also the chance to see mahi-mahi, marlin, sailfish or wahoos.

 The MV Mataora was an outer island cargo schooner that was purposely sunk on the 11th December 1990 to create an artificial reef for divers in Rarotonga.
 Originally 45m in length, the 300 tons vessel lays today in 10 to 18 m depth of water.
 After many tropical cyclones the wreck is severely broken up but the bow and stern are still recognisable today.
 This is a good spot for finding lion fish and the surrounding reef has some of the nicest hard coral structures on Rarotonga.
 Depth 10m to 25m